reahl/reahl/reahl-doc/doc/whatchanged.rst

 Since this version is a major version update it is not backwards-compatible with previous versions.
-Everything that was deprecated in older versions is removed now.
+Everything that was deprecated in older versions is removed, and some new backwards-incompatible changes have been added.

 @exposed
   Previously, if you marked a method with |exposed|, its returned |FieldIndex| did not take into account